Multi-cell mMIMO IRS Systems With Impairments and Aging: Phase Optimization and Receiver Design: Abstract

 \section{Abstract}

 We consider the uplink of a hardware-impaired intelligent reflective surfaces (IRS) aided multi-cell massive multiple-input multiple-output (mMIMO) system with mobile user equipments, whose channel age with time.
-For this system, we analyze the distortion due to hardware impairments, and the effect of channel aging, and propose a novel distortion-and-aging-aware MMSE (DAA-MMSE) receiver that not only provides a higher spectral efficiency (SE) than conventional maximal ratio and distortion-unaware MMSE (DU-MMSE) receivers, but also reduces the pilot overhead.
-By considering non-ideal hardware and spatially-correlated Rician fading channels with phase shifts, we also derive the SE lower bound for this system.
-We show that the SE gain of the DAA-MMSE receiver over DU-MMSE receiver increases with hardware impairments, and channel aging.
+For this system, we design a novel distortion-and-aging-aware MMSE (DAA-MMSE) receiver that not only provides a higher spectral efficiency (SE) than conventional maximal ratio and distortion-unaware MMSE (DU-MMSE) receivers, but also reduces the pilot overhead.
+We develop a novel low-complexity IRS phase optimization framework based on minorization-maximization (MM) technique, which requires only channel statistics to calculate the optimal phase.
+We also show that the SE gain of the DAA-MMSE receiver over DU-MMSE receiver increases with hardware impairments, and channel aging.
 Along with DAA-MMSE receiver, the IRS is also shown to reduce the pilot overhead in a mMIMO system with channel aging.